sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 ### Service desk requirements

 To create an integration between the Carbon AI Chat and a service desk, the service desk must support communication from a web browser and must fulfill the Carbon AI Chat service desk API.
-Use the http endpoints that the service desk or the web socket interface provided.
+Use the HTTP endpoints that the service desk or the web socket interface provides.
 In particular, the service desk must support the ability to start a chat to receive messages from a user or to deliver messages from an agent to the user.

 If the service desk requires calls to include secrets that cannot be exposed to end users, such as API keys, use middleware on your server to handle the calls.
 Proxy the calls from the Carbon AI Chat.
 This middleware receives the calls from the Carbon AI Chat and forwards them to the service desk along with the additional secret.